johnnyw66/picoflipperzero/README.md

 An alternative to main.py - this is my first attempt at compressing the Flipper Data.
 The main loop code now has more delays - which may effect the performance in audio reproduction.
-I ignore any RAW_DATA lines which is not a multiple of 4 bytes - usually the end lines.
+I ignore any RAW_DATA lines which are not a multiple of 4 bytes - usually those at the end of the data.